cloudmesh-community/book/chapters/iaas/iaas.md

 Some of the services listed provide a free small contingent of IaaS offerings that you can use.
-The use of this free tier will be sufficient to conduct thsi class.
+The use of this free tier will be sufficient to conduct this class.

 A set of introductory slides is available at